Pricing is a critical part of an E-Commerce store’s strategy.

-This is the simplest approach I mentioned above.
+This is the simplest approach.
 We use the MSRP from the drop-shipper for each product.
 It comes with a built-in profit margin but is not very competitive.

 We can discount MSRP values based on a dollar amount or percentage.
 This allows the vendor to undercut other stores which are simply using the de-facto MSRP value.
 Prices do not appear ‘on sale’, they simply show a lower value.
 It applies to all products uniformly.

 This option is the most popular among our clients.
 They choose a margin (percentage) that they wish to add to the warehouse cost of each product.
 Here is an example where the store owner has chosen a margin of 1.25 (25% above cost).

 Name = Peter’s Favorite Recipe Book